-The Medical Assisting Evening Program is currently accepting applications for the spring semester.
-We meet Monday through Friday 3:15 until 10:00 pm.
+The Medical Assisting Evening Program is currently accepting applications.
 If interested, you may find the program application within the program packet linked on this page.
-If you have any questions, please call Nancy Draper 423-493-8818 or email firstname.lastname@example.org
+If you have any questions, please call Nancy Draper 423-493-8818 or email email@example.com

 Students receive a combination of classroom study, practice in the campus laboratory, and clinical and administrative practice in local physicians' offices.
 The Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education programs (www.caahep.org) upon the recommendation of the Medical Assistant Education Review Board (MAERB).

+Program reports 2016 job placement of 84%.
 Program reports employer satisfaction rate of 100% over five years.
-Revised May 2018.
+Revised May 2019.

 Our goal is to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
 The major emphasis of the program is placed on clinical, administrative and general physician office practices.
 The Medical Assistant program prepares students to assume the role of health professionals in the field of medical assisting by providing technical instruction and skill development that will enable students to become gainfully employed.
 Students receive individualized instruction providing a combination of classroom study, practice in the campus laboratory, and clinical and administrative practice which is gained through student externships in local physicians’ offices.